History of education in Wales (1701–1870): Boys

 Endowments often allowed for teaching of non-classical subjects or could be legally changed to do so; most grammar schools in Wales were teaching some other subjects alongside the classics by the 1860s.
 The non-classical subjects widely taught were English, mathematics, French, history and geography.
 Less widely taught subjects included physical education, science and in one case Welsh.
 Some grammar schools were rebuilt in the middle of the 19th century.

-Girls were especially poorly catered for.
-The Howell Foundation had established two girls' schools in 1860 which were mainly attended by Anglicans.
-An equivalent girls' school aimed at Nonconformists would not be founded until 1878.
-Some families also employed governesses for teenage girls.
-The Taunton Commission noted an apathy about their daughters' education among many middle-class parents.
-The role of a middle-class woman in the Victorian era was to act as a supportive figure for her family.
-Superficial "accomplishments", rather than serious academic study, were believed to be needed for girls.

-There were several private secondary schools for girls and boys.
+There were several private secondary schools for boys.
 Little information about these schools exists, they were often small and short-lived, conducted in homes or other buildings not originally intended to be schools.
-The National Commercial Directory (1835) by Pigot & Co noted 96 private boarding schools in Wales.
-All the schools were single sex and a clear majority were for girls — 60 were located in South Wales.
-Some of these schools taught a wide curriculum but most were more limited.
+Some of these schools taught a wide curriculum.
+The subjects taught at a private boys' school in Merthyr included classics, mathematics, philosophy, history, geography, natural history and physiology.
+Most were more restricted.